- What should you do if you have found a dog on its own?

 4. Contact the local council

 Immediately contact the local authorities and arrange a time for them to collect the dog or for you to drop the dog off at your local animal shelter.
 If it is safe and easy to do so, you can take the dog to your home first, but you must then call the authorities immediately.
-It can seem tempting to just keep the dog, but this is against the law.
-The dog may not actually be a stray dog and may belong to someone; failure to report a found dog to the local dog authorities can result is accusation of theft.

 5. The local authority will then keep the dog in the local animal shelter